crcn/catchall/README.md

 Generates guarded code where all exceptions are caught.

-- `source` - the javascript source to wrap around.
+- `source` - the javascript source to wrap around
-- `ops` - the wrap options.
+- `ops` - the wrap options
 	- `addHandler` - add the handler at the head of the script (`catchall.onerror = function(){}`)
+	- `uglify` - aglify the script by removing all whitespace
+	- `indent_level` - indentation in spaces

 Here's a simple example: